 But where does living out life blaming those around us, get us?
 Where does focusing on all that others are doing as wrong cross the line of deflecting outwards what first needs balancing inwards?

-In circle i have seen this play out alot.
-Where a person starts talking and the focus is all out there on others and their faults or society’s.
-Then something magic happens.
-Myself or my colleagues would gently ask them to speak from the I. To speak about what they are really feeling inside of them… and then boom an activation happens and truth is ignited.
-The energy anchors in the room and all of a sudden everyone becomes more present and full bodied.
+In circle, i have seen this play out a lot.
+Where a person starts talking and the focus is all out there on others and their faults or society.
+Then something magical happens.
+Myself or my colleagues would gently ask them to speak from the I. To speak about what they are really feeling inside of them… and then boom an activation happens and the truth is ignited.
+The energy anchors in the room and all of a sudden everyone becomes more present and full-bodied.
 The real transformation happens.
 Clarity comes.
 The change is activated from within first.
 A power source is ignited.

-Of course i am not saying that we just ignore all the injustices in the world or let of anyone who ever hurt us bad back into our lives.
+Of course, I am not saying that we just ignore all the injustices in the world or let off anyone who ever hurt us bad back into our lives.

-But i have a real inkling that if we all anchored way more deeply into ourselves, learnt to control our minds and moved out of victim consciousness, the ways in which we pushed for change would come from a stronger, more aligned, more compassionate, and more wise place within; and that we would truly have more to give this world.
+But I have a real inkling that if we all anchored way more deeply into ourselves, learnt to control our minds and moved out of victim consciousness, the ways in which we pushed for change would come from a stronger, more aligned, more compassionate, and wiser place within; and that we would truly have more to give this world.

 We are no good to this world if we spend all our time focusing on how out there is the problem as much as the illusionary mind tells us otherwise.

-When you clean up your inner hub you can then clean up the world from a wise and balanced place of experiencing.
+When you clean up your inner hub you can then clean up the world from a wise and balanced place of experience.